rgarcia-phi/json-to-variables/README.md

 # JSON to variables
-This action reads json file and writes its content as environment variables.
+This action reads json file and writes its content as environment variables with optional secret masking.

 ## Inputs